Luton Town L.F.C.: Recent history (2010–present)

 As a result of the restructuring of the FA Women's Premier League for the 2014–15 season, Luton competed in the newly formed FA Women's Premier League South East Division One.
 The club made their debut at Kenilworth Road on 15 October 2014, with a 2–1 win against Bedford.
 Luton reached the final of the 2017–18 FA Premier League Plate, but lost 5–0 to West Ham United.
 The club were relegated to the Eastern Region Football League at the end of the 2018–19 season.
 Rob Burton was appointed manager in June 2022.
 Luton won the 2022–23 Eastern Region League Cup, beating Stevenage 2–1 in the final.
 In 2023-24, Luton Town achieved their best ever performance in the Women's FA Cup - reaching the fourth round proper before being eliminated by Women's Super League side Brighton & Hove Albion.

-In 2024-25, Luton Town achieved promotion from the Eastern Region Women's Football League, doing the league and cup double on their way to the fourth tier.
+In 2024-25, Luton Town achieved promotion from the Eastern Region Women's Football League, securing a league and cup double on their way to the fourth tier.
 The promotion saw the team play in the FA Women's National League Division One South East in 2025-26.

 Stadium

-For much of Luton's history, the club played their home games at Stockwood Park Athletics Centre.
+For much of Luton's early history, the club played their home games at Stockwood Park Athletics Centre.
 In January 2019, the club moved to The Brache, the training ground of the men's team.
 In October 2022, the club moved to Sharpenhoe Road, shared with Barton Rovers in Barton-le-Clay, Bedfordshire.
-With their partnership with the men's team, Luton also play some home games at Kenilworth Road.
+With their partnership with the men's team, Luton also play some home games at Kenilworth Road and are expected to play at the new Power Court Stadium upon construction.